-This hike goes through an Atlantic white cedar swamp, which looks more like the Pacific Northwest than NJ.
-At 1500’, it is the highest known swamp of this kind.
+This hike goes through an Atlantic white cedar swamp and at 1500’ is the highest known swamp of this kind.
 There is also swimming at Lake Marcia.

 Parking: N41 18.159 W74 40.070

 80W to Rt.
 15 N to Rt 565 to Rt 23 N, or a bit more scenic and a tad longer: Rt 287 N to Rt 206 N. When Rt 206 and 15 meet, Rt 206 turns into 565.
 Take 565 to 23.
 Turn left onto 23 and follow it into High Point.
-Roughly 1.75 hrs. from central NJ.
+[Roughly 1.75 hrs. from central NJ.]

 NOTE: Fee is charged Memorial Day through Labor Day, BUT there is no fee to park at this hiker lot, only if you go into the main park.
 Info on the State Park Annual Parking Pass.